QCPOLstakepool/cardano-tip-bot/README.md

 - `amount` is the amount you want to tip
 - `asset` is the asset you want to tip
 - `message` is an optional text
+-
 The complete command could look like `@CardanoTipBot !tip 3 ada, 1000000 hosky wow great work, thank you!` on Twitter or `!tip @DiscordUser 3 ada, 1000000 hosky wow great work, thank you!` on Discord.

+### Twitter specific commands
+1. `.@CardanoTipBot !giveaway <duration> <assets>` allows you to distribute `<assets>` equally among everyone who replies to the tweet in the next `<duration>` timeframe.
+It can only be used when posting a new tweet (not a reply and not a retweet).
+For examples:
+    - `.@CardanoTipBot !giveaway 15m 1000000 HOSKY` will distribute a total of 1 000 000 HOSKY split equally among everyone who replies to the tweet in the next 15 minutes
+    - `.@CardanoTipBot !giveaway 1h30m 10 ADA, 1000000000 HOKSY` will distribute a total of 10 ADA and 1 000 000 000 HOSKY split equally among everyone who replies to the tweet in the next 1 hour and 30 minutes

+    **NOTE: The dot (`.`) before `@CardanoTipBot` is important!**

 ### Discord specific commands
 1. `!rain <duration> <assets>` allows you to distribute `<assets>` equally among everyone who sent at least one message in the last `<duration>` timeframe in the channel.
 For examples:
     - `!rain 15m 1000000 HOSKY` will distribute a total of 1 000 000 HOSKY split equally among everyone who sent a message in the channel in the last 15 minutes
     - `!rain 1h30m 10 ADA, 1000000000 HOKSY` will distribute a total of 10 ADA and 1 000 000 000 HOSKY split equally among everyone who sent a message in the channel in the last 1 hour and 30 minutes

 ## Roadmap
 ### Phase 1 ✅ 2022-01-29
 - Twitter integration ✅ 2022-01-29